How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 Find your best options in less than 2 minutes

-Switching home insurance providers is one of the most effective ways to reduce your housing costs — yet most homeowners stay with the same insurer for years without ever comparing alternatives.
-In 2026, with the average homeowners premium sitting near $2,490 per year, even a 15% savings from switching equals $370 back in your pocket annually.
+Switching home insurance providers is one of the most effective ways to reduce your housing costs, yet most homeowners stay with the same insurer for years without ever comparing alternatives.
+In 2026, with the average homeowners insurance premium sitting near $2,490 per year for $400,000 in dwelling coverage, even a modest 15% savings from switching equals over $370 back in your pocket annually.
+Recent Consumer Reports data shows policyholders who switched insurers saved a median of $461 per year, nearly one-third of their prior average annual premium.

-This guide walks you through exactly how to switch home insurance companies the right way — from knowing when to make your move to handling the paperwork with your mortgage lender.
-You'll learn how to avoid coverage gaps, what to do about your escrow account, how refunds work, and what to consider if you've recently filed a claim.
+This guide walks you through exactly how to switch home insurance companies the right way, from knowing when to make your move to handling the paperwork with your mortgage lender.
+You'll learn how to avoid coverage gaps, what to do about your escrow account, how refunds work in 2026 (including new pro-rata rules in Texas), and what to consider if you've recently filed a claim.

 Key Pinch Points